Fruit and Vegetable packing

 Figure 1: Gas Chlorination System for fruit & vegetable hydro cooling or washing.

-Imperial Units: Gallons Per minute (GPM) x 0.012 x Parts per Million (PPM) = Pound per Day (PPD) Metric Units: Liters Per minute (LPM) x 0.06 x Parts per Million (PPM) = Gram per Hour (g/hr) Conclusion
+Imperial Units: Gallons Per minute (GPM) x 0.012 x Parts per Million (PPM) = Pound per Day (PPD) Metric Units: Liters Per minute (LPM) x 0.06 x Parts per Million (PPM) = Gram per Hour (g/hr)

-Research literature clearly states that populations consuming diets rich in vegetables, fruits and grain products have significantly lower rates of many types of cancer and diseases
+Research literature clearly states that populations consuming diets rich in vegetables, fruits, and grain products have significantly lower rates of many types of cancer and diseases.

-(Benedict/Leontos/Krelle-Zepponi, 1998).
-Thus, because appropriate practices, careful and proper packing, storage, and transport all contribute to good produce quality, steps during the post-handling of vegetables and fruits must be carefully monitored.
 Chlorine plays an important role as a sanitizer for preventing decay caused by molds or bacteria on post-harvested fruits and vegetables.
 Sanitation is of great concern to produce handlers, not only to protect produce against post-harvest diseases but also to protect consumers from food-borne illnesses.
 Hydro Instruments offers the best solution for automatic Chlorine gas feeding to enable both circulating and non-circulating systems to keep the necessary residual Chlorine concentrations.

 References